Phase 3 - Automatic job&wage insurance,

 with exemption for OW-targeted reinvestment in OJT (OntheJobTraining)

-(Jump to AUTOMATIC REINVESTMENT THRESHOLD = A.R.T. = a flexed-up redesign of Singapore's *SPUR programme
+(Jump to AUTOMATIC REINVESTMENT THRESHOLD = A.R.T. = a flexed-up redesign of Singapore's *WSQ programme

 Our Phase 2 corporate overtime tax with exemptions for skill training and hiring would enforce the maximum workweek, multiply job opportunities, centrifuge wealth without creating dependency and dynamize the economy, but what if it wasn't enough or if people were undermining its consumerbase-building function by holding multiple jobs?